By Susanne Johnson, Faegre Drinker Biddle & Reath LLP

 Registration is not required for this event, but you can see details online here.
 We hope to see you at our inaugural event, and look for details for upcoming Hour of Power locations and events.

-To subscribe to more Professionalism news like the article above, click here to update your news subscriptions.
-If you would like to submit content or write an article for the IndyBar, please email Kara Sikorski at firstname.lastname@example.org.
+If you would like to submit content or write an article for the Professionalism Committee, please email Kara Sikorski at firstname.lastname@example.org.